amitavin/DotNetCoreAPI/README.md

 ---

-## 🗃️ Next Steps (To Be Implemented)

-- ✅ Input validation
-- ✅ Serilog for structured logging
-- ✅ JWT authentication & role-based authorization
-- ✅ Global exception handling
-- ✅ Unit test coverage with xUnit + Moq

----

-## 🙌 Contribution & Learning

-This project is part of my learning and exploration of modern .NET backend development using MongoDB and clean architectural practices.

-Feel free to fork, clone, or contribute!

----

 ## 🛡️ Global Exception Handling

 We've implemented comprehensive global exception handling middleware to ensure robust error management across the API.